tsai00/bc-thesis/README.md

-# Using Data Mining to Analyse Czech Real Estate Market
+# Use of Data Mining for Analysis of the Czech Real Estate Market